5 SEO, Digital Marketing and Social Media Strategies for Scaling Your Business

 Elections Alberta needed to make voting information accessible to hundreds of thousands of annual visitors during elections.
 Our CRO approach involved comprehensive website audits identifying navigation confusion and mobile responsiveness issues.
 Through redesign prioritizing accessibility and clarity, we reduced bounce rate from 62% to 45%—meaning significantly more visitors found the information they needed.

-This case demonstrates how user-focused optimization and accessibility improvements create better experience for all visitors while improving business metrics.
+User-focused optimization and accessibility improvements create a better experience for all visitors.
+These changes also improve business metrics.

 Content Marketing: Building Authority and Attracting Qualified Leads